joe-gutman/E-CommerceProductPage/README.md

 ## Store Product Page 🛍️

 Built by a dedicated team of four.
-The Store Product Page offers a streamlined presentation of detailed product information, product photos, user-driven Q&A, reviews, similar product comparisons, and outfit organization tools.
+The Store Product Page offers a streamlined presentation of detailed product information, product photos, user-driven Q&A, reviews, related product comparisons, and outfit organization tools.

 **Features ✨**
 - **Product Details:** Showcase descriptions, stock availability, pricing, multiple images, and a zoom-in popup.